What do John Foxx, Midge Ure, Tony Fennell and Sam Blue all have in common? They have all, at some point, been the lead singer of ULTRAVOX.

 Released in Summer 1980, one of the key tracks on the ‘Vienna’ album was the robotic spy story of ‘Mr X’ which was voiced by Warren Cann and clearly influenced by KRAFTWERK.
 With its tight Compurhythm backbone, it was an idea that dated back to the John Foxx-era as its hook was very similar to his ‘Touch & Go’ on ‘Metamatic’ released in early 1980.
 But ‘Touch & Go’ had been premiered live by ULTRAVOX before Foxx departed.

 Another standout was the lengthy instrumental ‘Astradyne’, a glorious statement of intent that was the perfect opener.
 Under the spell of German acts like LA DÜSSELDORF and RIECHMANN with a fantastic interplay between the band and a final celebratory section coming from an unexpected lift.

-Billy Currie told The Electricity Club in 2010 that “Midge came up with that final section lift taking it out of the long ARP solo.
+Billy Currie told ELECTRICITYCLUB.CO.UK in 2012 that “Midge came up with that final section lift taking it out of the long ARP solo.
 I double it!
 It is a very good strong keyboard part.
 I used to say at the time: ‘Only a guitarist could come up with that!’, I meant that as a good thing!”